Community in the PCC PhD and MA Programs

 Each semester begins with a party for students, faculty, and alumni.

 PCC has organized or sponsored a variety of conferences over the years, from "Meeting the Millennium" and "Evolution and Complexity" to "Planetwork," "The Cosmological Imagination," and "Wisdom and Action."

 Student participation at these conferences—whether as presenters, organizers, or attendees—has been an invaluable element of the PCC learning environment.
 Since 2008, the student organized "Cosmology of Love" conference has featured presenters that included students, CIIS faculty, and national figures.

 In recognition of the importance of creative expression, PCC Unplugged gives students, faculty, and alumni the opportunity to share song, performance, poetry, spoken word, and more.

 In 2003, PCC students formed a group designed to address the current mass-extinction crisis.
 The group evolved into Species Alliance, a nonprofit organization and documentary film project.
 For more information visit www.speciesalliance.org.

 The Gaiafield Project arose through the collaboration between two PCC students--David Nicol and Leslie Meehan--and faculty member Sean Kelly around the idea and practice of what they came to call "subtle activism."
 For more information visit Gaiafield.net.

-An important element in the framing of students' experience of our program is the graduation ritual, where graduates are given a PCC "Philosopher's Stone" by their advisor/mentor, and where graduates are given space to share something to mark the successful completion of their journey.
+An important element in the framing of students' experience of our program is the graduation ritual, where graduates are given space to relect upon on the successful completion of their journey.